 Drop earrings are a feminine style that hang down from the earlobe.
-Gemstone drop earrings are a subtle way to add polish and sparkle to your work or evening wear.
+Gemstone drop earrings are a subtle way to add polish and sparkle to your work or evening or everyday wear.
 Drop earrings may have push or lever backs.

 Circular or semi-circular in design, hoop earrings come in a variety of sizes and styles.
 Hoops may have exploded in the 80’s, but they have never gone out of style.
 Whether you are aiming for delicate or dramatic, boho or street, hoops are a style for everyone.

 This statement style dangles from the earlobe suspended from a post.
 Usually embellished with gemstones, chandelier earrings are fitting for glamorous evening looks.

 Earrings Back Types

 Push backs feature a straight post passed through the piercing and into a small metal piece.
 Push backs are the most common earring back.
 A push back is often used for it’s a type of back that is easily replaceable.
 A similar but more secure back is the screw back.